Player Authentication

 |---|---|---|---|

-| OPEN | Quick testing and prototypes | Nothing | None |
+| NO_AUTH | Quick testing and prototypes | Nothing | Use X-Player-Id |

-| TURNKIT_AUTH | Simple email login without building a backend | SMTP settings (host, port, username, password, from address) | Email + OTP -> player JWT |
+| EMAIL_OTP | Simple email login without building a backend | SMTP settings (host, port, username, password, from address) | Email + OTP -> player JWT |

-| SIGNED | Games with existing player authentication | Your own backend + secret key | Signed exchange -> player JWT |
+| YOUR_BACKEND | Games with existing player authentication | Your own backend + secret key | Signed proof exchange -> player JWT |

 This is the fastest way to start testing, public demos, or games where you prefer zero login friction.

 TurnKit manages player login using email + OTP.
+Enable this method when you want TurnKit to send codes through your SMTP provider.

 How to implement